-Occupational health is a speciality that considers very specifically the effects of work on health and an individual's health, ability and fitness to perform a particular job.
-It's purpose is to protect each employee to ensure that the proposed work does not in any way damage their health.
+Occupational health is a speciality that considers very specifically the effects of work on health.
+It also considers an individual's health, ability and fitness to perform a particular job.
+Its purpose is to protect each employee to ensure that the proposed work does not in any way damage or compromise their health.

 In line with Health & Safety obligations it is the duty of every employer to consider any health issues that might affect an employee's ability to safely fulfil their job.
 This is to ensure that consideration can be given to any adjustments or adaptations that might be required in respect of working activities, hours, shifts, absence, etc. The company is required by law (Health & Safety legislation and the Equality Act) to consider this information as a duty of care to its employees.

 An occupational health assessment can be undertaken in one or a combination of ways (it is for the occupational health provider to decide).
 It can involve a consultation or a telephone assessment with an occupational health professional, a functional assessment with a physiotherapist and/or gaining a medical report and information from your GP or specialist.

 Read more on: